royratcliffe/HypertextApplicationLanguage/README.md

 The interfaces and implementations largely echo those written in Java, but there are some deliberate deviations.

-The Ruby gem adds some consistency in naming.
+The Swift framework adds some consistency in naming.
 Representation is the name used to describe an object that represents some remote resource.
 The term “resource” describes the actual remote resource.
 Representations represent resources only;
 they are not the resource themselves.